 This is not an exhaustive list, and I don’t use all of these with all of my clients.
 I use my professional judgement to decide what might suit the personality and experience of the person sat in front of me, and everything I do is in collaboration with my clients.
 I encourage you to tell me if something doesn’t feel right, so we can work out another approach.
 On the other hand, recovery from eating disorders and distress is often very uncomfortable, particularly to begin with.
 You might be highly motivated to change, but still experience extreme anxiety when you try.
 While I wish I could make this process easier, the reality is that eating disordered behaviours often feel very safe and familiar, and changing them can be difficult.
 That’s not to say it’s impossible though, and it does get a lot easier with practise.
 Often, many small changes, which were really hard at the time, can add up to make future, bigger changes less anxiety provoking.

 In addition to all of this, I sometimes use my personal experience to help illustrate a point to a client.
-Personal disclosure by therapists is a controversial issue in counselling, but it is more common in relation to those working with eating disorders, addictions, and with clients identifying as LGBT+.
+Personal disclosure by therapists is a controversial issue, but it is more common in relation to those working with eating disorders, addictions, and with clients identifying as LGBT+.
 There are whole treatment programmes in existence which were founded on the idea that people who have been there and come out the other side can use their experience to help others.
-I have significant personal experience of eating disorders, from struggling with disordered eating in my early teens, through to anorexia in my late teens and early 20s.
+I have significant personal experience of eating disorders, from struggling with cycles of bingeing and restricting in my early teens, through to anorexia in my late teens and early 20s.
 During recovery, I realised there was very little out there to help adults like myself who had been living with these conditions for a long time.
 Often people describe being told – sometimes after a relatively short experience with eating disorders – that there is no hope that they will recover.
 This can feel like being written off, sometimes at a very young age.
 That seemed like such a travesty, because I know of many people, including myself, who have recovered from long standing serious eating problems.
 I wondered how many more might recover if someone believed in them and supported them to make small changes.